dwmkerr/dwmkerr.com/README.md

 ## CI/CD

-Any changes to the `master` branch, or a branch which matches the `build/*` pattern will trigger a deployment to GitHub Pages.
+Any changes to the `main` branch, or a branch which matches the `build/*` pattern will trigger a deployment to GitHub Pages.

 The address of the deployed site is:

 https://dwmkerr.github.io/dwmkerr.com/

+A public domain name routes to this address.